googleapis/google-cloud-ruby/OVERVIEW.md

 Follow the [activation instructions](https://cloud.google.com/datastore/docs/activate) to use the Google Cloud Datastore API with your project.

-See the [gcloud-ruby Datastore API documentation](rdoc-ref:Gcloud::Datastore) to learn how to interact with the Cloud Datastore using this library.
+See the {Gcloud::Bigquery gcloud-ruby Datastore API documentation} to learn how to interact with the Cloud Datastore using this library.

 ```ruby
 require "gcloud"